tgentilhomme-hevs/visu-cnn/Lab.md

 - Train the model for 30 epochs on the MNIST dataset: `python -m src.run`

 - Try to add Dropout Layers after each convolutional layers, batch norm layers, or change the learning rate and see how it affects the training and the feature maps.

+- Do not forget to commit and push your changes regularly!